RIR360/development/journal/2025/may.md

 ## 5/14/2025
 - Break your comfortzone like a boos, don't overthink for a little.
 - When things goes wrong just say it's not in my luck.
 It reduces the guilt.
+- When things are smooth, be grateful to your lord.